Sambal: Indigenous and early hot spices of Southeast Asia

 Before the introduction of chilli peppers (Capsicum spp.) from the Americas in the 16th and 17th centuries, the peoples of maritime Southeast Asia prepared spicy relishes using indigenous and Old World pungent ingredients.
 Among the most prominent were long pepper (Piper retrofractum and Piper longum), ginger (Zingiber officinale), galangal (Alpinia galanga) and in certain regions, andaliman (Zanthoxylum acanthopodium), a local variety of Sichuan pepper.

 The exact emergence of sambal remains uncertain, as historical records do not provide clear evidence of its earliest development or geographic origin.
 The widespread practice of giling, meaning the pounding, crushing or grinding of ingredients with a mortar and pestle, is shared across many Austronesian and Southeast Asian cultures.
-The word giling itself, meaning “to grind” or “to crush,” is derived from Proto-Austronesian roots referring to the action of rolling, turning or crushing.
+The word giling itself, meaning "to grind" or "to crush," is derived from Proto-Austronesian roots referring to the action of rolling, turning or crushing.

-In Java, cabya (Javanese long pepper, Piper retrofractum) was the principal hot spice, recorded in inscriptions and literature from at least the 10th century CE during the Mataram Kingdom.
+In Java, cabay (Javanese long pepper, Piper retrofractum) was the principal hot spice, recorded in inscriptions and literature from at least the 10th century CE during the Mataram Kingdom.
 Black pepper, introduced from India by the 12th century, expanded the repertoire of pungent flavours.
 In North Sumatra, the Batak people used andaliman as a defining seasoning in dishes such as arsik fish, often combined with ginger and torch ginger buds.
 In Maluku and the Banda Islands, long pepper, ginger and galangal were blended with cloves and nutmeg in stews and preserved foods prior to the widespread adoption of chilli peppers.